haukened/rr-dns/README.md

 - [x] **SOLID principles**: small interfaces, testable logic, dependency inversion
 - [x] **Testability first**: domain and service layers are fully unit-testable
 - [x] **Go idioms**, not Go monoliths: no unnecessary abstractions, only meaningful ones

+For a detailed architectural breakdown, see the [Arc42 documentation](docs/arc42.md).

 ---